Frank-Fluit/Chess-Frank/README.md

 Implement en passent
 UI that shows game status during game

 Woulds:
-Be able to play against AI
-play games to other people online
+Be able to play against an engne play games to other people online